You can apply as

 APPLICATION DEADLINES

-Scholarship applications – 20 January 2023 (you must include all required documents and proof of English language proficiency by 17:00 on this date]
+Scholarship applications – 19 January 2024 (you must include all required documents and proof of English language proficiency by this date)

 Programme offers will be made on a rolling basis.
 Applicants should be aware that once we meet our programme quota, the application process will be closed and no further offers will be made.